Skip to content

 rpicam-still -t 0

-3. Capture an image named test.jpg after a 5-second preview:
+3. Capture image with 5-second preview:

 rpicam-still -t 5000 -o test.jpg

-1. Confirm camera detection by listing available cameras:
+1. List available cameras:

 libcamera-still --list-cameras